 The use of roof insulation has been made compulsory for all new homes in South Africa.
 The SANS legislation is out as a result of our energy crisis.
-In order to be compliant with the building laws, you need to install the appropriate thickness of ceiling insulation.
+In order to be compliant with the building laws, you need to install the appropriate thickness of ceiling insulation materials.

-In the wintertime, roof insulation works the opposite way.
-Hot air rises, so all the warm air you generate inside you home escapes through the ceiling.
+In the wintertime, roof insulation products work the opposite way.
+Hot air rises, so all the warm air you generate inside your home escapes through the ceiling.
 Once you have a well-insulated ceiling, the warm air generated will stop leaking out and stay in the areas that give you a comfortable living environment.
 You also won’t need to run the heating systems all night.
 Insulating materials retain the heat inside your home for much longer periods of time.
-This in turn reduces your power consumption and saves you money in the long run.
+This, in turn, reduces your power consumption and saves you money in the long run.
 Some of the advantages of isotherm.

-Once you home is properly insulated, ceiling insulation become the heat flow barrier between your roof and the inside of your home.
+Once your home is properly insulated, ceiling insulation becomes the heat flow barrier between your roof and the inside of your home.
 Usually, the heat would only have to pass through the thin rhino board ceiling.
-Using a product like think pink aerolite will stop the heat coming through the ceiling.
+Using a product like think pink aerolite will stop the heat from coming through the ceiling.

 With an insulating product installed, it has a much tougher time penetrating into your home.
 You can reduce up to 80% heat flow with the best roof insulation products.

 What you need to look out for is R-value.
 When choosing a roof insulation product for your ceiling in South Africa.
-Make sure the thickness and R-value match the SANS building regulations climatic regions.
-These regulation have been put in place to help you reduce power consumption and save energy.
+Make sure the thickness and R-value match the SANS building regulations for your climatic region.
+These regulations have been put in place to help you reduce power consumption and save energy.